Accepting PhD Students · 2026

 Minduli Wijayatunga

-Interests: Rendezvous and Proximity Operations, Astrodynamics, Reinforcement Learning, Multi-Objective Trajectory Optimization, Model Predictive Control, and Convex/Indirect Optimization Methods
+Interests: Rendezvous & Proximity Operations, Astrodynamics, Reinforcement Learning, Control Barrier Functions, Multi-Objective Trajectory Optimization, Model Predictive Control, Convex & Indirect Optimization

 Research Projects